 Veliko Tarnovo street art

-As we were wandering on old, narrow, terraced houses, some well-kept and renovated, others deserted and maybe close to falling apart, we discovered by interesting and beautiful wall art.
+As we were wandering on old, narrow streets with terraced houses, some well-kept and renovated, others deserted and maybe close to falling apart, we discovered by interesting and beautiful wall art.
 A favorite of mine, which we discovered by pure luck, is the painted staircase.

 A secret garden after a wedding ceremony